Flager Law Logo

 Hire a PA Car Accident Attorney for Deer-Related Accidents

 With deer accidents being so common in Pennsylvania, you must know what to do if you’re in an accident and what you can do to prevent one from happening in the first place.
-If you or a loved one was hit by a negligent driver that swerved to avoid contact with a deer, contact the car accident lawyers at Flager & Associates today by calling (215) 953-5200.
+If you or a loved one was hit by a negligent driver that swerved to avoid contact with a deer, contact the car accident lawyers at Flager Law today by calling (215) 953-5200.
 We provide free case evaluations.

 With his practice focused on litigation, Adam primarily represents clients in personal injury cases, such as motor vehicle, slip and fall, defective products, and construction and worksite accidents.
 He is licensed to practice in the Commonwealth of Pennsylvania, the State of New Jersey, the Eastern District of Pennsylvania, the District of New Jersey, and the United States Court of Appeals, 3rd Circuit.
 Adam received his J.D. from Widener University School of Law in 2009, where he graduated with pro-Bono Distinction.